Illegal Fishing, Your Number's Up!

 What are IMO numbers?

-The IMO introduced its Ship Identification Number Scheme in 1987 to help prevent maritime fraud and enhance safety and security; it has successfully served for decades to identify merchant vessels and is widely recognized by users and stakeholders as the best available global identification system for ships.
-In 1996, the system became mandatory for cargo and passenger ships.
-IHS Maritime, a division of the global information and analytics company IHS, administers the scheme on behalf of the IMO.
-The unique seven-digit vessel number, preceded by the letters “IMO,” provides the foundation of IHS Maritime’s global maritime database.
-The number stays with a vessel until it is scrapped and never changes, regardless of the ship’s owner, country of registration or name.
-The records based on the IMO number provide an independent audit trail for each vessel; IHS Maritime continually updates and cross-checks this information against multiple data sources.
+The IMO introduced its Ship Identification Number Scheme in 1987 to help prevent maritime fraud and enhance safety and security.
+The system, which became mandatory for cargo and passenger ships in 1996, is widely recognized by users and stakeholders as the best available global identifier.
+IHS Maritime and Trade (IHSM), a division of the global information and analytics company IHS Global Ltd., administers the scheme on behalf of the IMO.
+The unique seven-digit vessel number, preceded by the letters “IMO,” provides the foundation of IHSM’s global maritime database.
+The number stays with a vessel until it is scrapped and never changes, regardless of the ship’s owner, country of registration, or name.
+The records based on the IMO number provide an independent audit trail for each vessel, and IHSM continually updates and cross-checks this information against multiple data sources.

 How IMO numbers help combat IUU fishing

-Requiring IMO numbers for fishing vessels would improve the monitoring, control, surveillance, and enforcement of fishing operations in numerous ways.
+Requiring IMO numbers for fishing vessels would improve the monitoring, control, surveillance, and enforcement of fishing operations in many ways.
 It would:

 - Give national authorities information to help them police their waters more effectively.

-- Bring clarity, consistency, and accuracy to RFMO records to determine whether vessels were authorized to fish in their waters.
+- Bring clarity, consistency, and accuracy to regional fisheries management organization (RFMO) records to determine whether vessels were authorized to fish in their waters.

 - Help port authorities ensure that they are accepting only legally caught fish.

-Mandating IMO numbers for fishing vessels would improve transparency in the fishing industry and would likely lead to better practices in related areas.
-For example, seafood processors and retailers could refuse to buy or sell fish caught by vessels without IMO numbers, and banks and insurance companies could set policies to only finance and insure vessels that have IMO numbers.
+Mandatory IMO numbers for fishing vessels would improve transparency in the fishing industry and likely lead to better practices in related areas.
+For example, seafood processors and retailers could refuse to buy or sell fish caught by vessels that are eligible for but do not have IMO numbers, and banks and insurance companies could decline to finance or insure vessels that lack the numbers.

 The value of these identifiers extends beyond protection of the world’s fisheries and could improve safety and security at sea.
-Reports from U.N. bodies such as the Office on Drugs and Crime and the International Labour Organization identify vulnerabilities related to lack of transparency in the fishing sector that enable criminals to perpetrate serious crimes such as drug smuggling, rights abuses, and human trafficking using fishing vessels.3
+Reports from United Nations bodies, including the Office on Drugs and Crime and the

-Mandatory IMO numbers would help improve crew safety at sea by enabling authorities to better track compliance with the International Convention on Standards of Training, Certification and Watchkeeping for Fishing Vessel Personnel, and the international treaty on fishing vessel safety, known as the Cape Town Agreement.
+Mandatory IMO numbers would help improve crew safety at sea by enabling authorities to better track compliance with relevant agreements, including the International Convention on Standards of Training, Certification, and Watchkeeping for Fishing Vessel Personnel and the international treaty on fishing vessel safety known as the Cape Town Agreement.

 International support is increasing for IMO numbers